-If you are interested in assisting with the project, identifying and verifying a bug, asking for new features and other changes or trying out the latest features the alpha versions are for you.
-For communication of anything related to alpha versions please don't hesitate to contact me via e-mail.
+If you are interested in assisting with the project by identifying and verifying bugs, requesting new features and tracking changes the alpha versions are for you.
+For communication related to alphas please contact me via e-mail.

 IMPORTANT, MUST READ!

-You can use the alpha for whatever you want so long as you're aware of and accept the potential consequences.
+You may use the alpha so long as you're aware of and accept the potential risk.